patrickbucher/docs/tls/tls-mastery.md

     $ curl http://foobar.com/index.html
     $ curl -k https://foobar.com/index.html

-# Appendix B: DNS Setup
+# Appendix B: DNS Server Setup Using Bind9

 If you want to test the DNS-01 challenge with Dehydrated, besides a web server, you also must run your own authoritative-only DNS server.
 Again the domain